ACROSS THE BAILIWICK

-With a clinical crew of Paramedics and Emergency Medical Technicians from, together with a qualified voluntary crew of local mariners, this enables life-saving and stabilising treatment to commence immediately after a patient is on board and to be continued as the launch speeds towards land.
+A clinical crew of Paramedics and Emergency Medical Technicians, together with a qualified voluntary crew of local mariners, enables life-saving and stabilising treatment to commence immediately after a patient is on board and to be continued as the launch speeds towards land.

 Operated by the St John charity, the marine ambulance service relies on public donations and support to operate.